zainkashif1122/Travel-Agency-Website/README.md

 - [about.html](about.html): The HTML file that contains the about page of the website.
 - [contact.html](contact.html): The HTML file that contains the contact page of the website.
 - [css/style.css](css): The folder containing the style.css file, which has all the CSS styling for the website.
-- [](images.zip): A zip file containing all images used in the website.
+- [images.zip](images.zip): A zip file containing all images used in the website.

 ## How to View the Website